demonich/Gamesir-T4-Nova-Lite-Linux-Guide/README.md

 To solve these problems, the following steps can be done:

 - Change gamepad firmware version to 4200 or 6300 (which is not avaliable by default in the official **gamesir world app**)
-- Install USB reciever firmware (optional, for 6300 gamepad firmware, but will not work with 4200 gamepad firmware)
+- Change USB reciever firmware version (optional, for 6300 gamepad firmware, but will not work with 4200 gamepad firmware)
 - Install and configure [xpadneo](https://github.com/atar-axis/xpadneo) driver for a PC with Linux-based operating system on it.

 ## 0. Gamepad Functions Manual